vinyldns/vinyldns/modules/docs/src/main/mdoc/api/list-groups.md

 # List Groups

-Retrieves a list of groups that you are a part of
+Retrieves a list of groups that you are a part of.

 #### HTTP REQUEST